-- 2006 spending statistics, according to U.S. Census Bureau, from 2005 to 2006; - Public-works construction spending increased 10% - Commercial construction market spending increased 16% - Residential construction market spending decreased 2%
+- 2006 spending statistics, according to U.S. Census Bureau, from 2005 to 2006: - Public-works construction spending increased 10% - Commercial construction market spending increased 16% - Residential construction market spending decreased 2% and local economic conditions and especially to cyclical swings in construction spending.
+The cyclical swings in construction spending are, in turn, affected by fluctuations interest rates, levels of infrastructure funding by the public sector, and demographic and population shifts.

 The Corporation's principal business serves customers in construction aggregates-related markets.
 This business is strongly affected by activity within the construction marketplace, which is cyclical in nature.
+Consequently, the Corporation's profitability is sensitive to national, regional